pehonnet/quasi-rnn/README.md

 * STEP 1.
 Download [IWSLT 2016 German–English parallel corpus](https://wit3.fbk.eu/download.php?release=2016-01&type=texts&slang=de&tlang=en) and extract it to `corpora/` folder.
 * STEP 2.
 Run `train.py`.
 * STEP 3.
 Run `eval.py` to get the results for the test sentences.
+* STEP 3.bis Run `translate.py source_sentences.txt output_sentences.txt` to translate sentences when there is no reference translation.

 Or if you'd like to use the pretrained model,